-1 Pg 364, LEED v4 Reference Guide for Green Building Design and Construction c.
+1 Pg 364, LEED v4 Reference Guide for Green Building Design and Construction b.
+Pumping Energy and other electrical parasitic loads c.
 Thermal Distribution Losses

 All electrical loads, including distribution pumping energy, for the CEC and BRDF are measured and monitored by UBC.
-These values are updated annually in this Appendix.
-The total annual electricity consumption for the BRDF and CEC are added and divided by the annual DES thermal output to come up with a kWh per MWh thermal delivered.
+These values are updated every few years in Appendix H. The total annual electricity consumption for the BRDF and CEC are added and divided by the annual DES thermal output to come up with a kWh per MWh thermal delivered.

 This kWh/MWh number represents the parasitic electrical and pumping energy and is to be multiplied by the Proposed Building's thermal load to the DES.
-The resulting total kWh's shall be added as an annual auxiliary electrical load in the Proposed Building.
+The resulting total kWh's shall be added as an annual auxiliary electrical load in the Proposed Building, see Section 4.

-Thermal Distribution Losses are already accounted for in the District Energy Thermal Efficiency given in this Appendix.
+Thermal Distribution Losses are already accounted for in the District Energy Thermal Efficiency given in Section 4.
 No adjustments need to be done by the energy modeller.

-Because UBC's hot water district energy system was completed in 2016, UBC is still in the process of commissioning and verifying hot water meters.
-At present, a number of thermal meters at the building level are not correctly reporting and collecting through UBC's ION Meter Database, this means it is not possible to measure thermal distribution losses from UBC's DES at this time.
+At present, a number of thermal meters at the building level are not correctly reporting and collecting through UBC's ION Meter Database, this means it is not a reliable measurement of thermal distribution losses from UBC's DES.